-\\Capstone Courses: All other courses above are prerequisites.
+Capstone Courses: All other courses above are prerequisites.
 Both courses are co-requisite courses and must be taken together.

-\ Students may substitue both Anatomy and Physiology I & II with Labs (8 credit hours) for the required course Body Structure and Function (4 credit hours).
-Anatomy and Physiology I/Lab requires prerequisite courses.
-Please refer to the course descriptions for details.
+Students may substitute both Anatomy and Physiology I & II with Labs (8 credit hours) or Body Structure and Function (4 credit hours) for the required Introduction to Anatomy & Physiology (3 credit hours).

-Admission Criteria
+Program Admission Criteria